BBARLAS79/fastfuriouslegacyserver/README.md

 # Fast Furious Legacy Private EA Server

-This server is for the Fast & Furious Legacy  game in Early Access.
+This server is for the Fast & Furious Legacy  game in Early Access..

 For Fast & Furious 6: The Game, visit here: https://github.com/Win-DVD/ff6-server (Thanks WinDVD)